 - What mount system does the plow use?
 Check out the video below to help in identifying the two most common mount systems.
 If it’s different than one of these two, we’d recommend staying away from it as it’s probably too old to get a vehicle mount for.

 - Does the plow include the wiring and mounts from the previous vehicle?
 What condition are they in?
 Are they the same mounts and wiring components that I’ll need for my vehicle?

 - Does the plow come with a controller or receivers?
 (UltraMount only)

 - Which electrical system does the plow use?
 Check out our Electrical Plug Identification page for help determining what wiring your plow uses.

-Once you’ve identified a plow, I would encourage you to check out our Western Installation Kit lookup page or our Fisher Installation Kit lookup page to get a sense of what it would cost to get all of the truck-side components for your truck.
+Once you’ve identified a plow, I would encourage you to check out our Western Installation Kit lookup page to get a sense of what it would cost to get all of the truck-side components for your truck.
 Our kits come standard with a mount and all wiring components less the controller.
 They have options for adding a controller, receivers (where necessary) and light upgrades.

 If you have further questions we can answer, please don’t hesitate to Contact Us.
 Determining exactly what you need for your vehicle and plow application can be tricky even for seasoned pros.
 Let our expert staff take the worry out of making sure you’re getting the right parts.